 Efforts will be made to ensure that all parents/caregivers are welcomed and provided opportunities to actively engage within the school, including the following:

-- Create a welcoming atmosphere at the school with welcome signs displayed in the main office.
+- Create a welcoming atmosphere at the school with Family Engagement Meetings, conferences, workshops, Parent-Teacher Conferences and CETA events.

 - Provide interpretation services for parent-teacher conferences, workshops, and meetings.

 - Translate or provide interpretation of all school documents and communication to make them accessible in the caregiver’s preferred correspondence language and for those with vision or hearing impairments.

 - Support two-way communication between families and staff through assistance of a parent liaison for interpretation services for parent -teacher conferences, Principal coffees, PTA meetings.

 - Expand access for family participation in informational meetings and learning sessions by employing parent liaisons to focus on making connections with parents and enhancing support and opportunities for a successful schooling experience.
 The staff will support in English, Spanish, and Arabic.

 School staff, parents/caregivers, and students must work together to ensure a student success.

 Provide a high-quality curriculum and instruction that enables students to meet challenging academic standard through the following actions: